bhashkarsharma/my-site-1-wintersmith/contents/copy/about.md

 I love books; and sometimes try to write.
 I enjoy sharing my learnings on [Quora](http://quora.com/Bhashkar-Sharma), among other places.

-The excitement of learning new things is the reason I get out bed in the morning.
+The excitement of learning new things is the reason I get out of bed in the morning.